harumuki/thorsten-hans.com/_posts/2019-02-11-terraform-the-definitive-guide.md

 ```

-## How does a Terraform project looks like
+## How does a Terraform project look like

 *Terraform* projects are easy to understand.
-Basically every folder is a valid *Terraform* project if it contains at least a single `.tf` or `.tf.json` file. *(Yes you can write your scripts in plain old JSON but my advice is to stick with `.tf` files)*
+Every folder is a valid *Terraform* project if it contains at least a single `.tf` or `.tf.json` file. *(Yes you can write your scripts in plain old JSON, but my advice is to stick with `.tf` files)*

-However, if you have multiple `.tf` files in a folder, files are processed in alphabetical order.
-While processing, `.tf` files are simply appended together.
+However, if you have multiple `.tf` Files in a folder, files are processed in alphabetical order.
+While processing, `.tf` files are merely appended together.

 ## Variables in HCL

 In *Terraform* `variables` can be specified to make scripts more flexible and dynamic.
-Either variables are created in regular `.tf` scripts or in dedicated `.tf` files.
-There is no real best practice here, because each *Terraform* projects differs in both: size and complexity.
+Either variables are created in regular `.tf` scripts or in dedicated `.tf` Files.
+There is no real best practice here because each *Terraform* projects differs in both: size and complexity.

-Because of *Terraform's* implicit dependency resolutions, `variables` are always available, no matter where they end-up in the final script.
+Because of *Terraform's* implicit dependency resolutions, `variables` are always available, no matter where they end up in the final script.

-To keep things organized, we'll stard with a dedicated `variable` file.
+To keep things organized, we'll start with a dedicated `variable` file.
 In such a situation, I choose names like `variables.tf`. `frontend-variables.tf` or `backend-variables.tf`.

-A `variable` has a fairly simply schema in *HCL*.
+A `variable` has a reasonably simple schema in *HCL*.

 ```hcl
 variable "storage_account_name" {